The Pleasure of His Company

-The Pleasure of His Company is a 1961 comedy film starring Fred Astaire, Debbie Reynolds, Lilli Palmer and Tab Hunter directed by George Seaton and released by Paramount Pictures.
+The Pleasure of His Company is a 1961 American comedy film starring Fred Astaire, Debbie Reynolds, Lilli Palmer and Tab Hunter directed by George Seaton and released by Paramount Pictures.
 It is based on the 1958 play of the same name by Samuel A. Taylor and Cornelia Otis Skinner.

 Astaire was nominated for a Golden Globe award for his performance.

 Plot

 San Francisco debutante Jessica Poole hasn't seen her father, "Pogo" Poole, since the divorce between him and her mother, Katharine, many years before.
 Pogo went off to travel the world and enjoy himself, while Katharine remarried to stodgy banker Jim Dougherty.

 Now Jessica is about to marry Roger Henderson, a cattle rancher from the Valley of the Moon in Sonoma County, and Pogo has been invited to the wedding.

 Pogo arrives, as charming as he ever was.
 He is delighted by Jessica, and captivates her in return.
 He makes peace with Katharine, and even wins over Toy, the Doughertys' prized cook, though not Jim and Roger.

 But Pogo is still as irresponsible as before.
 He invites Jessica to come away with him and "see the world."
 He even tries to break up her engagement, to Katharine's dismay.
 He also seems to be coming between Jim and Katharine, who has never quite got over her love for him.

 Despite Pogo's maneuvers, the wedding goes through.
 But Pogo has reserved two airline tickets: who's going with him?
 Jim, fearing that Pogo has won over Katharine again, escorts Pogo to the airport with Katharine and her father.
 Jim, stopping Katharine from buying cigarettes in the airport, fears she is leaving him to meet Pogo at the plane.
 Jim, Katharine, and her father standing in the waiting room to see Pogo off.
 Katharine is angered to see that Pogo has taken Jessica's portrait, to which Jim calms her down saying, "Let him have it.
 After all, the poor guy is alone."
 Katharine's father then points to someone with Pogo, only for it to be revealed as Toy, much to Jim's dismay.
 Pogo and Katharine share a heartfelt smile and gaze into each other's eyes.
 Pogo boards a plane – with Toy.